William Consovoy

 William Spencer Consovoy (August 31, 1974 – January 9, 2023) was an American attorney known for his advocacy for conservative causes.
+He helped found the law firm Consovoy McCarthy PLLC.

 Early life and education

 William Spencer Consovoy was born on August 31, 1974, in Plainfield, New Jersey, and was raised in Florham Park.
 His family was involved in Republican Party politics: his grandfather, George Consovoy, was a mayor in central New Jersey, while his father, Andrew Consovoy, was a campaign aide to Thomas H. Kean and was appointed to the state's parole board after Kean was elected governor in 1981.
 Consovoy attended Monmouth University and then worked for the state parole agency.
 He later enrolled at the law school of George Mason University; while he initially intended to work in the field of sports law, that changed after his experience at George Mason, which The New York Times described as "transformative".